Yaël Braun-Pivet: Political positions

 In July 2019, Braun-Pivet voted in favor of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.
 In 2021, she proposed a new ad-hoc body to better supervise the government's decision-making process on the COVID-19 pandemic in France.
 Also in 2021, Braun-Pivet voted against the party line and instead supported draft legislation proposed by the Liberties and Territories group aimed at legalising assisted suicide.
+On 10 October 2023, at the beginning of the Gaza war, she advocated for "unconditional" support for Israel.
+After criticism from the left-wing opposition for her choice of words, she clarified that the unconditional support referred to Israel's right to exist and not to the Israeli government.